-STREET ST A public roadway in a town, city or urban area, especially a paved thoroughfare with footpaths and buildings along one or both sides SUBWAY SBWY An underground passage or tunnel that pedestrians or vehicles can use for crossing under a road, railway, river etc. TERRACE TCE A roadway usually with houses on either side raised above the road level THOROUGHEA ARE THFR A main road or public highway TOLLWAY TLWY A road on which a toll authority collects a fee for use TRACK TRK A roadway with a single carriageway.
+Road Type Code Description QUAYS QYS A roadway leading to a landing place alongside or projecting into water RAMBLE RIDGE ROAD RMBL RDGE RD A roadway that meanders from place to place A roadway along the top of a hill A place where one may ride, an open way or public passage for vehicles, persons and animals, a roadway forming a means of communication ROTARY RTY between one place and another An intersection of two or more carriageways at a common level where all traffic travels around a central island ROUTE RTE A roadway allowing steady traffic flow with limited cross streets ROW ROW A roadway with a line of professional buildings on either side RUE STREET RUE ST French for street or road A public roadway in a town, city or urban area, especially a paved thoroughfare with footpaths and buildings along one or both sides SUBWAY SBWY An underground passage or tunnel that pedestrians or vehicles can use for crossing under a road, railway, river etc. TERRACE TCE A roadway usually with houses on either side raised above the road level THOROUGHFARE TOLLWAY THFR TLWY A main road or public highway A road on which a toll authority collects a fee for use TRACK TRK A roadway with a single carriageway.
 A roadway through a natural bush land region.
-The interpretation for both Track and Trail is limited to roadways, whereas in many areas (e.g. Tasmania) these are more often associated with walking rather than vehicular movement TRAIL TRL See track TURN TURN A roadway containing a sharp bend or turn UNDERPASS UPAS A passage having an arched roof, or any covered passageway, especially one with shops along the sides VIADUCT VIAD A roadway which crosses a bridge consisting of several small spans WALK WALK A thoroughfare with restricted vehicle access used mainly by pedestrians WALKWAY WLKWY A roadway on which traffic travels at a slow pace WAY WAY An access way between two streets WYND WYND A short narrow roadway or ally
+The interpretation for both Track and Trail is limited to roadways, whereas in many areas (e.g. Tasmania) these are more often associated with walking rather than vehicular movement TRAIL TURN TRL TURN See track A roadway containing a sharp bend or turn UNDERPASS UPAS A passage having an arched roof, or any covered passageway, especially one with shops along the sides VIADUCT VIAD A roadway which crosses a bridge consisting of several small spans WALK WALK A thoroughfare with restricted vehicle access used mainly by pedestrians WALKWAY WAY WYND WLKWY WAY WYND A roadway on which traffic travels at a slow pace An access way between two streets A short narrow roadway or ally